tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 frame before it returns.
 The callback is invoked with the following
 signature: ::

-    ok = callback(sliced_buffer, pts, user_data)
+    ok = callback(sliced_buffer, user_data)

-The handler function has to return *True* on success, *False*. on failure.
+The handler function has to return *True* on success and *False* on failure.
-Parameters have the following meaning:
+Parameters to the callback have the following meaning:

 * *sliced_buffer* is an object of type `Zvbi.CaptureSlicedBuf`_,
   containing the sliced data and attributes (i.e. this is the same type as returned by `Zvbi.Capture`_ methods).
 Note the object passed here is valid only for the duration of the callback execution.
-* *pts* is the timestamp.
+(If assigned to a global variable and accessed after the callback returns, exception *ValueError* will be raised.)

 * *user_data* loops back the object passed via *user_data* parameter to the constructor.
 If not specified there, this parameter is omitted here.